 Who is Eligible to Apply?

-All faculty teaching in Messina during the 2020-2021 academic year are encouraged to apply.
+All faculty teaching in Messina during the 2021-2022 academic year (and who are not already participating in the NETVUE Vocational Discernment Grant) are encouraged to apply.
 Only one application per faculty pairing is required.

 How to Apply